organix/uFork/fpga/litex/README.md

 Run `nix-shell` from this directory.
 It will automatically install some LiteX dependencies, pinned to working versions.
-If necessary, it will then run `./update.sh` to install the latest version of LiteX.
+If necessary, it will then run `./update.sh` to install a working version of LiteX.

-LiteX can be updated by running `./update.sh`.

 So far, it is possible to build and install a basic LiteX design by running